 Sail()

 Sail() is an online learning platform that provides college and university instructors with job-focused technology courses created at Carnegie Mellon University that are project-based, collaborative, and use real-time feedback.
-Sail() offers content and scaffolded activities within the Open Learning Initiative (OLI).
-Our platform offers auto-graded projects with opportunities to iterate by providing timely feedback, social learning reflection and feedback cycles for each project, timed and role-based online group learning exercises, and rubric-driven peer code-review activities.
+Sail() offers content, scaffolded activities, auto-graded projects with opportunities to iterate by providing timely feedback, social learning reflection and feedback cycles for each project, timed and role-based online group learning exercises, and rubric-driven peer code-review activities.
 The Sail() Platform enables evidence-based learning tools for instructors and researchers.
 Instructors can use the detailed dashboard to visually reflect on various aspects of student learning.
 Researchers can instrument and run various learning experiments to explore learning methods.

 DiscourseDB